shawngraham/cdh2020/content/en/tutorials/open-refine.md

 Ta da!
 A file ready for some network analysis.

+_Turn on the closed captions; the video is from an earlier iteration of this course and a slightly older version of Open Refine, but the steps remain more or less the same.
+The important bit is to get a sense of the process so you can roll with it._

 {{< youtube HWZbydm4iCc >}}
-_Turn on the closed captions; the video is from an earlier iteration of this course, but takes you through those steps._